Librarika/manual/docs/barcode-labels.md

 To do so, please follow the below steps:

-* Please go to the Dashboard -> Catalogs -> Catalog Items section then locate the item you want to edit from your catalog and click on the View icon on the right to that item.
+* Please go to the `Dashboard -> Catalogs -> Catalog Items` section then locate the item you want to edit from your catalog and click on the `View` link on the right to that item.
 Navigate to the copies section at the bottom of the page.
-Click on the Edit icon on the right to that specific copy.
+Click on the `Edit` link on the right to that specific copy.

     ![Barcode Labels media copies section](img/catalog-item-multiple-copies-button.png)